NeuroDesk/neurodesk.github.io/content/en/tutorials/electrophysiology/fieldtrip.md

 ![1_menu](/static/fieldtrip/1_menu.png '1_menu')

-Once the window below is loaded, you are ready to go:
+Once this window is loaded, you are ready to go:

 ![2_container](/static/fieldtrip/2_container.png '2_container')